18F/tts-buy-bug-bounty/README.md

 * Do you believe you have the capability to effectively secure potentially sensitive government data that may come into your possession during the disclosure process?

-* Are  you interested in getting on a government wide vehicles in the future?
+* Are  you interested in getting on a government wide vehicle in the future?

   * If so, do you currently have resources in place to accommodate such a vehicle, or would you require time to expand?